w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### Use `queryaction` and `cancelaction`

-To cover `Monitorable and Cancelable Actions` user story we can leverage on the newly introduced operation in the TD operation set.
-However, this two operations are currently underspecified and a Consumer cannot properly understand which payload to send to the `queryaction` operation and what it recives back.
-Cancelling is effected by the same problems too.
-In summary, the current solution only work for actions that has a single running instance and do not require complex payload relations between `invokeaction`,`queryaction` and `cancelaction`.
+To cover the `Monitorable and Cancelable Actions` user story, we can leverage the newly introduced operation in the TD operation set.
+However, these two operations are currently underspecified, and a Consumer cannot properly understand which payload to send to the `queryaction` operation and what it receives back.
+Cancellation is also affected by the same problems.
+In summary, the current solution only works for actions that have a single running instance and do not require complex payload relations between `invokeaction`, `queryaction`, and `cancelaction`.

-### Use a "meta-affordances" to describe extra resources or interaction patterns
+### Use a "meta-affordance" to describe extra resources or interaction patterns

-With the current specification users can support to same level all of the three user stories by creating ad hoc affordances that mimics the requirements of the underlying interaction pattern.
+With the current specification, users can support to same level all three user stories by creating ad hoc affordances that mimics the requirements of the underlying interaction pattern.
 For example, the queue of actions can be represented by a *PropertyAffordance*.
-[BACnet binding](https://w3c.github.io/wot-binding-templates/bindings/protocols/bacnet/index.html#event-mappings) is also currently expressing relationships between events and actions thanks to a combiation of ad hoc affordances and binding defined well-known relationships.
+[BACnet binding](https://w3c.github.io/wot-binding-templates/bindings/protocols/bacnet/index.html#event-mappings) is also currently expressing relationships between events and actions thanks to a combination of ad hoc affordances and binding defined well-known relationships.

 ## Existing technologies analysis with focus on Manageable Actions
 This section analyzes implementation examples of the same user stories in other "well-known" or production technologies/frameworks.